devfile/registry-operator/CONTRIBUTING.md

 2. Fork and clone this repository.

-3. `cd registry-operator`

-4. Open the folder in the IDE of your choice (VS Code with Go extension, or GoLand is recommended)
+3. Open the folder in the IDE of your choice (VS Code with Go extension, or GoLand is recommended)

 #### Build and Run the Operator
 1. Log in to an OpenShfit or Kubernetes cluster